 Set-up Text and/or Email Account Notifications!
 Within Mobile and Home Banking, you have the ability to assign specific alerts (text, push or email) for triggers such as withdrawals over/under a certain amount, Visa credit or debit card transactions by specific amount, checks clearing, an address change, insufficient funds in your account, and even if an invalid log-in has been attempted in Home Banking.
-To set up eAlerts, simply log-in to Home Banking and go to Settings>Notifications (alerts are viewable as text, email or push notifications.)
+To set up eAlerts, simply log-in to Home or Mobile Banking and go to the Alerts widget (alerts are viewable as text, email or push notifications.)

 Identity Theft Solutions will help you prevent identity theft – or take the necessary steps to recover if you’ve been victimized.
 These tools are free to you as a benefit of membership at Qualstar.

 - Make sure you are well informed and keep your computer up to date with current spam filters and anti-virus software;

 - Avoid using out-of-date software versions that have vulnerabilities easy to exploit.
 Software companies issue patches and updates, so be sure to use them.
 Out of date Java software in particular has been a gateway for Trojan infections, say researchers;

 - Run full-system virus scans at least once a week;

 - Use caution when entering user names and passwords and enter these slowly to give time to back out if something doesn’t seem right;

 - Regularly visit the FBI’s Internet Crime Complaint Center for scam & scheme updates;